patarapolw/aloud/docs/installation.md

 ## Installing on your frontend

-Simply create an `<iframe frameborder="0" sandbox="allow-scripts allow-popups">` with a URL looking like this.
+Simply create an `<iframe frameborder="0" sandbox="allow-scripts allow-popups allow-same-origin">` with a URL looking like this.

 ```js
 `${baseUrl}/comments?path=${path}`